 \section{Nondegeneracy}

-In this section, we adapt an argument from \cite{Abouzaid} to obtain a simple criterion for determining when a point $[\rho] \in R_\pi^\natural(Y,K)$ is nondegenerate; namely, it is nondegenerate if and only if the Lagrangians $L_s$ and $L_2$ in $R(T^2,2)$ corresponding to the Heegaard splitting of $Y$ intersect transversely at the image of $[\rho]$ under the pullback map $R_\pi^\natural(Y,K) \rightarrow R(T^2,2)$.
+In this section, we adapt an argument from \cite{Abouzaid} to obtain a simple criterion for determining when a point $[\rho] \in R_\pi^\natural(Y,K)$ is nondegenerate; namely, it is nondegenerate if and only if the Lagrangians $L_1^\pi$ and $L_2$ in $R(T^2,2)$ corresponding to the Heegaard splitting of $(Y,K)$ intersect transversely at the image of $[\rho]$ under the pullback map $R_\pi^\natural(Y,K) \rightarrow R(T^2,2)$.
 The argument relies on several results involving group cohomology and the regularity of character varieties, which we discuss first.
-To make sense of the notion of transversality, we also discuss some results involving the smooth structure of character varieties.